Wine makes a wonderful accompaniment to cheese, but which to choose? Here’s the Paxton & Whitfield light guide to pairing the perfect cheese and wine.

 Red, white or sparkling?

 Most people automatically pair a red wine with cheese.
 However, red, white and sparkling wines all make good accompaniments.
-All you need to bear in mind is that a young, delicately flavoured cheese will work best with a similarly young and delicately flavoured wine.
-Conversely, an older, more mature cheese is best enjoyed with a fuller-bodied, older wine.
+All you need to bear in mind is that a delicately flavoured cheese will work best with a similarly delicately flavoured wine.
+Conversely, an older, more mature cheese is best enjoyed with a fuller-bodied wine.

 As a guide, you should also try to:

-• Match cheeses and wines which come from the same region, like Spanish Manchego and sherry.
+- Match cheeses and wines which come from the same region, like Alsace Gewurztraminer and Munster.